 Disclosure: If you just can’t buy or don’t want to, avoid eye contact.
 The “eye” means “‘I’ am interested, and I just don’t know it.
 Help me.”

 The most rewarding experience for me was being able to give back.
 I chose http://www.ghanapc.com/yahya/kvolugh/index.html as the organization I wanted to volunteer for.
 I was impressed by a conversation that I had with Mr. Alhassan Kunata (the director/CEO) during a layover in Dubai.
 He seemed passionate about his organization and welcomed me to visit anytime I wanted.
 Well…I took him up on his offer and before you know it, I was on my way to the motherland for the first time.

 Mr. Alhassan Kunata allowed me to contribute in any way I wanted.
 I chose to have a talent contest for the kids, where I raised money and made personal contributions to a sewing school that was being built at the time for underprivileged girls.
 I also had a “Black Doll Contest” for the younger girls.
 It was touching and almost hurtful at the same time that the girls had never even seen a black doll before.
 Their eyes lit up when I assigned them their dolls, and they were even more elated that they got to keep the dolls for themselves afterward.
 What a rewarding experience.
 I hope to go back and maybe even host a fashion show for the new sewing school that was built.

 Mr. Alhassan was a great host.
 He provided a driver for us our whole time there for whatever we wanted to do or wherever we wanted to go.
-For volunteer info with Mr. Alhassan’s organization, click on the link or capture his contact info provided in the video clip above.
+For volunteer info with Mr. Alhassan’s organization, click here or capture his contact info provided in the video clip above.

 6. Visit the Slave Castles